 Passing means that the candidate has demonstrated the necessary knowledge, skills, and attitudes, as part of a requirement for medical licensure in Canada to enter supervised clinical practice.

-Prior to 2018, there was a different blueprint for the MCCQE Part I. The scale ranged from 50 to 950 with a mean of 500 and a standard deviation of 100.
-The mean and standard deviation were set using the results from the spring 2015 session.
+Prior to 2025, the MCCQE Part I score was reported on a different scale.
+The scale ranged from 100 to 400 with a mean of 250 and a standard deviation of 30.
+The mean and standard deviation were set using the results from the April 2018 session.

-The panel recommended a pass score of 226 on a reporting scale of 100 to 400 that was approved by the Central Examination Committee (CEC).
-The CEC was composed of physicians and medical educators from across the country and responsible for awarding results to MCCQE Part I candidates.
-In August 2021, the CEC was replaced by the Exam Oversight Committee (EOC), a committee now responsible for oversight of all MCC examinations.
+The panel recommended a pass score of 439 on a reporting scale of 300 to 600, which was approved by the Exam Oversight Committee (EOC).
+The EOC is composed of physicians and medical educators from across the country and is responsible for awarding results to MCCQE Part I candidates.
 For more information on the MCCQE Part I standard-setting exercise, see the Technical Reports on this topic.